Search Parameters

 Values can be mixed — strings, integers, and floats:

-When you need to build parameters programmatically, create a dict and add entries:
+When you need to build parameters programmatically, create a dict and pass it with **:

 params = {}